-Archaeologists from the National Trust and Oxford Archaeology East will be working to investigate the medieval history of Anglesey Abbey.
+Archaeologists from the National Trust and Oxford Archaeology East carried out a dig to investigate the medieval history of Anglesey Abbey.

-We will be undertaking a targeted programme of archaeological survey and excavation to the south of the house.
-A series of small ‘test pits’ will be dug by hand on the front lawn, in front of the south and west faces of the house and in the rose garden.
+We carried out a targeted programme of archaeological survey and excavation.
+A series of small ‘test pits’ were dug by hand on the lawn, in front of the south face of the house.

-The aim of the investigation is to better understand the early development of the site as a medieval hospital and Augustinian Priory.
-Geophysical survey and parchmarks identified from aerial photographs have revealed the outline of buildings which appear to be the priory church and cloister, believed to have been built in the thirteenth century.
+The aim of the investigation was to better understand the early development of the site as a medieval hospital and Augustinian Priory.
+Geophysical survey and parch marks identified from aerial photographs had revealed the outline of buildings which appear to be the priory church and cloister, believed to have been built in the thirteenth century.
 Along with information from documentary records and prior geophysical and earthwork surveys, this new evidence will be used to inform our understanding and future interpretation of Anglesey Abbey’s origins and development.